Wiki Workshop 2022

 Creative Commons Summit 2021

 The 2021 CC Global Summit was our biggest yet—the week-long event welcomed 330 speakers from all over the world and 170+ sessions!
 This year, we hosted five keynotes from global leaders in the open movement, who shared their work in open data, science and health, software and law.
-This is a recording of our final keynote of the CC Global Summit by Lawrence Lessig, founder of
+This is a recording of our final keynote of the CC Global Summit by Lawrence Lessig,

 Smart Contracts and DApps